rafaelrinaldi/atomify/README.md

 Options:
   -v    --version           Display current software version -h    --help              Display software help and usage details
-        --no-so-important   Do not append `!important` at the end of every rule
+        --not-so-important  Do not append `!important` at the end of every rule
 ```

 ## TBA

 * Is a build tool a good way to approach this?
-Maybe just being a "concept" is enough?
-* How debugging things would work?
+* How debugging would work?
 * How to generate a proper report for the compiled file?
 * How to sync dev vs. prod markup?